-As solar energy is becoming the preferred solution to supply energy in smart cities, solar forecasting for smart grids represents an ideal tool to better manage this variable energy.
+As renewable energy is becoming the preferred solution to supply energy in smart cities, power forecasting for smart grids represents an ideal tool to better manage this variable energy.

 Integrate more green energy into the grid